 Water Country USA is one of Trekaroo’s favorite water parks on the East Coast.
 It can get hot in Williamsburg, VA and there is no better place to cool off than at Water Country USA.
-With plentiful life jackets for the little ones, a lazy river where anyone can float as long as they’d like, and over a dozen rides and slides, there is something for the entire family at this seasonal outdoor water park.
+With plentiful life jackets for the little ones, a lazy river where anyone can float as long as they’d like, wave pool, and over a dozen rides and slides, there is something for the entire family at this seasonal outdoor water park.